Trump to rally in Butler, site of attempted assassination in July

 Trump’s much-anticipated return to Butler has been widely viewed as an effort to reclaim the momentum he had felt in the immediate aftermath of the attack.

-He will be joined by billionaire Elon Musk, who endorsed Trump just minutes after the July attack, his running mate, Senator JD Vance, as well as the family of Corey Comperatore, the man shot dead during the assassination attempt.
+He will be joined by billionaire Elon Musk, who endorsed Trump just minutes after the July attack.
+The family of Corey Comperatore, the man shot dead during the assassination attempt, was also in attendance.

 “President Trump looks forward to returning to Butler, Pennsylvania to honour the victims from that tragic day,” said Trump campaign spokesperson Karoline Leavitt.
 “The willingness of Pennsylvanians to join President Trump in his return to Butler represents the strength and resiliency of the American people.”